tzerk/BDO-Watchdog/README.md

 If everything is set up correctly and all executables are in `PATH` clone this repository, open a command shell in the root directory and enter `make`.
 Alternatively, you can also just run `go build`, but then the command shell window will not be hidden and the executable will not have a fancy icon.

+## Contributing

+This is a free time project as a means to learn the Go language and not some elaborate venture.
+By that, I cannot promise any updates or bugfixes.
+Feel free to fork this project and/or to suggest changes via pull requests.

 # Licence
 MIT